Terese-ta/git-demo/README.md

-git-demo
+#git & github Project

-My git project for new developers and DevOps Engineers
+#My project is designed to showcase vital git& github practices/tools for new developers and aspiring DevOps Engineers.